-Some people with colorectal cancer (or other problems) may need to have a type of surgery called a colostomy, which changes the way wastes leave the body.
+Some people with colorectal cancer (or other problems) may need to have a colostomy, which changes the way food wastes leave the body.
 Living with a colostomy can be a major change, but knowing what to expect and how to deal with it can help you adjust to it.

 The colon is the part of the large intestine that goes from the small intestine to the rectum.
 Food enters the colon from the small intestine.
 The remaining nutrients and water are absorbed by the colon as the food passes through it.
 Then the waste is stored as stool in the rectum until it can be passed out of the body.

-This is a type of surgery required when a person has lost the normal function of the bladder or bowel.
+This is a type of surgically created opening required when a person has lost the normal function of the bladder or bowel.
 It could be due to birth defects, disease, injury, or other disorders.
 Such operations include colostomy, ileostomy, and urostomy.
-The surgery allows for normal bodily wastes to leave through a new surgical opening, called a stoma, on the abdominal wall.
+The surgery allows for normal bodily wastes to leave through a new opening, called a stoma, on the abdominal wall.
 An ostomy may be either temporary or permanent.
 People with ostomies must wear special appliances (pouches) over the stoma to collect the waste.
-A colostomy may be placed at any point along the colon.
+A colostomy may be created at any point along the colon.

 Depending on where the ostomy is located, a person with a colostomy may see a difference in the type of stool: